ASV44/SpeechToText-TextToSpeech/README.md

 3. Commands(executing given commands by voice input, such as open some app or web-page)
 4. Text to speech(transform text to macjine generated speech)

+Requires some additional files, in order to use more languages such as russian or french.

 ![alt_tag](https://github.com/ASV44/SpeechToText-TextToSpeech/blob/master/STT_TTS/screen/stt-tts.jpg)